Symplectic Geometry of Anosov Flows in Dimension 3 and Bi-Contact Topology: Uniqueness Of The Underlying (Bi-)Contact Structures

 \begin{definition} We call a vector $v\in T_pM$ {\em dynamically positive (negative)}, if the plane $\langle v \rangle \oplus \langle X \rangle$ can be extended to a positive (negative) contact structure $\xi$, such that for some $\xi_-$ ($\xi_+$), there exists a supporting bi-contact structure $(\xi_-,\xi)$ ($(\xi,\xi_+)$) for $X$.
 We call a vector field $v$ {\em dynamically positive (negative)} on the set $U \subset M$, if it is dynamically positive (negative) at every $p \in U$.
 Finally, we call a plane field $\xi$ {\em dynamically positive (negative)} on the set $U \subset M$, if $\xi=\langle v \rangle \oplus \langle X \rangle$ for some dynamically positive (negative) vector field $v$ on $U$. \end{definition}

-This is basically a mathematical way of saying that a vector (or vector field or a plane field) is dynamically positive (or negative) at a point, if it lies in the interior of the first or third region (the second or forth region) of Figure~1~(b).
+This is basically a bi-contact geometric way of saying that a vector (or vector field or a plane field) is dynamically positive (or negative) at a point, if it lies in the interior of the first or third quadrant (the second or forth quadrant) of Figure~1~(b).
+In the above definition, we avoid referring to the invariant bundles and give a purely bi-contact geometric definition, in which extensions of the vector is needed.
+However, the defined conditions are in fact point wise, as one can codify the long term behavior in terms of the invariant bundles and being dynamically negative or positive can then be interpreted as being in the corresponding quadrants with respect to the splitting into invariant bundles.

 Note that if $\xi_+$ is a positive contact structure coming from a supporting bi-contact structure $(\xi_-,\xi_+)$, by Remark~\ref{geomca}, $\xi_+$ is dynamically positive everywhere.
 But this is not true in general.
 That is, a general supporting positive contact structure can be dynamically negative on a subset of the manifold.
 However, as we will shortly discuss, the behavior of the contact structure can be easily understood in such regions.

 In particular, note that if $(\xi_-,\xi_+)$ is a supporting bi-contact structure for $X$, then $\xi_+$ ($\xi_-$) is dynamically positive (negative) on $M$.

 Next, we see that when a supporting positive (negative) contact structure is dynamically positive (negative) everywhere on $M$, it is in fact isotopic, through supporting positive (negative) contact structures, to a positive (negative) contact structure, coming from any given supporting bi-contact structure.
 In particular, such contact structure is part of a supporting bi-contact structure.